-A total of 10 category entries may therefore be accepted from any one regional station provided that each entry is in a different category.
+A total of 14 entries may therefore be accepted from any one regional station across all categories.

-No programme can be entered in more than one category, although single editions of a series may be entered in different categories.
-It is also possible for relevant parts of programmes entered in one category to appear also in the personal categories of Rising Star and Video Journalism and in the categories of Most Original and Innovative or News Report on a European Issue.
+No single programme can be entered in more than one category, although different editions in a series may be entered in different categories.
+It is also possible for relevant parts of programmes entered in one category to appear also in the personal skill categories of Young Onscreen Talent and Video Journalism.

-- 4. Programmes (or items) must have been broadcast for the first time between Monday 11 March 2016 and the closing date for entries, Friday 10 March 2017, and should not have been entered in Prix CIRCOM 2016. - 5.
-Programmes must be submitted as broadcast, except for additions required by Rule 7. - 6.
-Each entry must be accompanied by an explanation in English or in French which helps the judges understand more about the reasons for making the programme or entry, the qualities of the programme or entry, the impact the programme or entry has had on the audience and any other factors which support the programme or entry as being worthy of consideration.
-This outline must be no more than 500 words.
+- 4. Programmes (or items) must have been broadcast, delivered or made available online for the first time between Saturday 11 March 2017 and the closing date for entries, Friday 16 March 2018. - 5.
+Programmes must be submitted as first broadcast or otherwise made available, except for additions required by Rule 7. - 6.
+Each entry must be accompanied by explanations in English or in French (no more than 250 words) to help the judges understand more about the reasons for making the programme or entry, the qualities of the programme or entry, the impact the programme or entry has had on the audience and any other background factors which support the programme or entry as being worthy of consideration.